State Tax Filing Resources

 Hours Worked*

-The Washington Employment Security for SUI, Washington Labor & Industries (L&I) for workers’ compensation, and Washington Paid Family and Medical Leave (PFML) requires that the number of hours worked by all employees (including salaried employees) be reported.
+The Washington Employment Security for SUI, Washington Labor & Industries (L&I) for workers’ compensation, and Washington Paid Family and Medical Leave (PFML) all require the number of hours worked by all employees (including salaried employees) to be reported.
 Washington Employment Security also requires social security numbers (SSN) for all employees to be reported.
 Returns filed without this information are subject to penalty.

 To make sure the correct information is reported on your Washington returns: